rust-lang/rfcs/text/3729-sized-hierarchy.md

   the language since 1.0 and is now well-understood.
-- This RFC's proposal that adding a bound of `const Sized`, `const ValueSized`, `ValueSized` or `Pointee` would remove the default `Sized` bound is a significant change from the current `?Sized` mechanism.
+- This RFC's proposal that adding a bound of `const Sized`, `const ValueSized`, `ValueSized` or `Pointee` would remove the default `Sized` bound is a significant change from the current `?Sized` mechanism and can be considered confusing.
     - Typically adding a trait bound does not remove another trait bound, however this RFC argues that this behaviour scales better to hierarchies of traits with default bounds and constness.